This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 While the height of this bike is great for the average rider, it might be too small for cyclists over 6 foot tall.

-This bike has a 19” frame, so it is suitable for riders up to 6’ tall.
+This bike comes in every size, so riders of all heights will appreciate the comfortable ride.
 This hybrid bike is super lightweight, and many riders appreciate just how smooth of a ride it offers with good suspension, a comfortable seat, and easy gear changes between the 21 speeds offered.

 The brake and shifter are ready-to-use with very little adjustment after the bike is assembled, so this bike can be used within the hour of receiving it if you’d like.
 While the assembly can be confusing as previously mentioned, the bike is a durable and great choice that will run well once you have it put together.